metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
-- `spec` (Attributes) AlertmanagerConfigSpec is a specification of the desired behavior of theAlertmanager configuration.By default, the Alertmanager configuration only applies to alerts for whichthe 'namespace' label is equal to the namespace of the AlertmanagerConfigresource (see the '.spec.alertmanagerConfigMatcherStrategy' field of theAlertmanager CRD). (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) AlertmanagerConfigSpec is a specification of the desired behavior of the Alertmanager configuration.
+By default, the Alertmanager configuration only applies to alerts for which the 'namespace' label is equal to the namespace of the AlertmanagerConfig resource (see the '.spec.alertmanagerConfigMatcherStrategy' field of the Alertmanager CRD). (see [below for nested schema](#nestedatt--spec))

 ### Read-Only